 The following five types of cement are used mainly for house construction purposes:

 This cement is mostly used in the manufacture of wall plaster, non-RCC, roads, etc. In 28 days of the environment, it receives a compression force of 43 MPA (megapascals).

-In constructions where the structures are more vulnerable to sulfate or chloride attack, this form of cement is favoured over OPC.
-This provides an excellent level of corrosion and is used commonly in coastal areas, wastewater, and water treatment plants, particularly for saltwater.
+In constructions where the structures are more vulnerable to sulfate or chloride attack, this form of cement is favored over OPC.
+This provides an excellent level of corrosion and is commonly used in coastal areas, wastewater, and water treatment plants, particularly for saltwater.

 This concrete is used mostly in decorative projects.
 It is also used for covering holes in ceramic bathroom fittings in wall tiles.
 Compared to ordinary Portland cement, the production process is distinct and more complex.
 It’s more expensive than most cement.

 Ans.
 A grade is used to mean that the cement sand mortar mix has minimum compressive strength within 28 days.
 For instance, OPC 43 cement grade, OPC 53 cement grade, etc. After the setting of the cement, the optimum potential for compression is shown by the maximum number of grades.